 One of My Best Tips

 I don’t grind my flour every time I want to make something with it.
 Fresh-milled flour will last up to two weeks in the freezer.
 Within just a day, the flour starts to oxidize and will lose those good nutrients.
 That is why you can’t leave it in a jar on the counter.
 Freezing the flour for a short time helps to retain those nutrients.
 How exciting is that!
-I always grind enough for what I’m making and then fill a gallon size zip lock with the rest and put it in the freezer.
+I grind only enough for what I am making.
+Then, I fill a gallon size ziploc with the rest and put it in the freezer.
 Write the date on the bag and make sure you use it haha.

 There’s a few grain mills I recommend.
 First, you have to decide if you would like an electric or manual one.
 I personally have an electric one but the manual one is on my list to buy.
 What if you had a power outage for a few days?
 I know for a fact I’d be lost without homemade bread lol.

-Electric Grain Mills – I have the Wondermill and I’ve owned it for 11 years now.
+Electric Grain Mills – I have the Wondermill and I’ve owned it for 13 years now.
 It works great and I have no complaints about it.
-This is the model I have HERE.
+This is the model I have HERE and I just received this ONE that I’m really loving so far. .

-Manual Grain Mills – There’s two manual mills that I am aware of and I’d be happy with either one since the reviews are really good on both of them.
+Manual Grain Mills – I know of two manual mills.
+The reviews are really good on both of them.
 The Country Living Manual Mill and the Wondermill Jr. are the two I recommend for manual mills.
 The Country Living Mill is the only hand-operated grinder on the market that utilizes two industrial-grade ball bearings.
-Many grinders use only one large bushing, but the Country Living Mill has two sealed ball bearings spaced apart which increases the stability of the drive shaft and reduces bearing strain.
+Many grinders use only one large bushing.
+Still, the Country Living Mill has two sealed ball bearings that are spaced apart.
+This increases the stability of the drive shaft and reduces bearing strain.

-The Wonder Junior produces more flour per handle revolution than the Country Living Grain Mill, and for half the price too.
-The Wonder Junior gives you more options to mill several types, nuts into nut butters, coffee, flax, and many other items not possible in more expensive grain mills.
+The Wonder Junior (I have this one) produces more flour per handle revolution than the Country Living Grain Mill.
+It does this for half the price too.
+The Wonder Junior gives you more options.
+It can mill several types of grains, nuts into nut butters, coffee, flax, and many other items.
+These are not possible in more expensive grain mills.
+Plus, it’s a good arm workout haha.

 Leave a Reply